What are accommodations?

 What are the responsibilities of faculty?

-It is the responsibility of the LCSC Disability Services office to review student documentation and determine appropriate accommodations.
-Disability Services works with the faculty regarding the provision of the accommodations to ensure access throughout the campus for students who have a disability.
+Accessibility Services works with the faculty regarding the provision of the accommodations to ensure access throughout the campus for students who have a disability.

 It is the responsibility of the faculty member to ensure the student's confidentiality.
 Faculty should refrain from discussing a student’s issues regarding disabilities and accommodations in front of the class, in the presence of other students, or to faculty or staff not directly involved in the accommodation process.

 As an instructor, it is important to consider accessibility when creating materials for the online environment.
 All content going into the LCSC Learning Management System needs to be accessible in order to meet our students' needs and to comply with federal regulations.
 The best time to implement strategies for accessibility is during the creation process, and there are many resources available to instructors for learning how to create accessible content.
-In addition, Disability Services recognizes that most instructors have been teaching online courses for many years with content that is currently not accessible.
+In addition, Accessibility Services recognizes that most instructors have been teaching online courses for many years with content that is currently not accessible.
 Information is available through e-Learning Services regarding updating existing course content to meet accessibility requirements.
 Federal regulations require us as an institution to be proactive about updating course content to be accessible, rather than waiting until a student who requires accommodation enrolls in our online courses.

 Please visit the e-Learning Services webpage to learn more about creating and updating your course content to meet accessibility requirements.